akka/alpakka-kafka/docs/src/main/paradox/transactions.md

 ## Transactional Source

-The `Consumer.transactionalSource` emits a `ConsumerMessage.TransactionalMessage` (@scaladoc[API](akka.kafka.ConsumerMessage.TransactionalMessage)) which contains topic, partition, and offset information required by the producer during the commit process.
-Unlike with `ConsumerMessage.CommittableMessage`, the user is not responsible for committing transactions, this is handled by `Producer.transactionalFlow` or `Producer.transactionalSink`.
+The `Transactional.source` emits a `ConsumerMessage.TransactionalMessage` (@scaladoc[API](akka.kafka.ConsumerMessage$$TransactionalMessage)) which contains topic, partition, and offset information required by the producer during the commit process.
+Unlike with `ConsumerMessage.CommittableMessage`, the user is not responsible for committing transactions, this is handled by `Transactional.flow` or `Transactional.sink`.

 This source overrides the Kafka consumer property `isolation.level` to `read_committed`, so that only committed messages can be consumed.

 A consumer group ID must be provided.

-Only use this source if you have the intention to connect it to `Producer.transactionalFlow` or `Producer.transactionalSink`.
+Only use this source if you have the intention to connect it to `Transactional.flow` or `Transactional.sink`.

 ## Transactional Sink and Flow

-The `Producer.transactionalSink` is similar to the `Consumer.commitableSink` in that messages will be automatically committed as part of a transaction.
-The `Producer.transactionalSink` or `Producer.transactionalFlow` are required when connecting a consumer to a producer to achieve a transactional workflow.
+The `Transactional.sink` is similar to the `Consumer.commitableSink` in that messages will be automatically committed as part of a transaction.
+The `Transactional.sink` or `Transactional.flow` are required when connecting a consumer to a producer to achieve a transactional workflow.

 They override producer properties `enable.idempotence` to `true` and `max.in.flight.requests.per.connection` to `1` as required by the Kafka producer to enable transactions.